austinrovge/austinrovge.com/README.md

 This is a redesign of my personal site that serves as a way to learn ReactJS.

 SASS and ReactJS must be compiled before the webpage can be accessed.
-The NGINX config for react-router to work must be moved and linked.
+The NGINX config for react-router to work must be moved and symbolically linked.

 # Installation
 ### Downloading and compiling the code: